Joseph Joel Hammond: World War I

 It is believed that by the time of his death he had accumulated over 6,000 flying hours.

 Personal life

 On 19 November 1909 he married Ethelwyn Wilkinson (1887–1951) from Seaford.
 After Hammond's death she moved back home to live with her parents and did not remarry, dying at the age of 64 in Hailsham.

 Legacy

-By the time of his death Hammond had 'become almost a legendary hero' according to the editor of The Aeroplane.
+By the time of his death Hammond had "become almost a legendary hero" according to the editor of The Aeroplane.

 A plaque unveiled on 15 April 2011 at Hammond Place, Mascot honours his 18 April 1911 flight over Sydney.
 The plaque reads:

-On the 18th April 1911, Captain Joseph Joel Hammond, a New Zealander, flew a Bristol box-kite biplane on a flight that lasted less than 10 minutes.
-Thousands of paying spectators crowded what was then the Ascot Racecourse to see one man in a flying contraption fly a course of about 10 kilometres.